skholee/generic-wheel/README.md

 # generic-wheel

 generic-wheel is an generic wheel library fully written in Go generic syntax.
-It will provider Dictionary, Set, Map, Filter and Reduce.
+It will provider Dictionary, Set, Map, Filter, Reduce, Option and Iterator.

 ## Prepare